 for the travel trade

 Hello!
-I'm a qualified Blue Badge Guide for the Heart of England, which covers a large area stretching from Birmingham to Gloucester and Oxford, including the Cotswolds and popular destinations such as Blenheim Palace, Stratford-upon-Avon and Ironbridge.
+I'm a qualified Blue Badge Guide for the Heart of England, covering a large area stretching from Birmingham to Cheltenham and Oxford, including the Cotswolds and popular destinations such as Blenheim Palace, Stratford-upon-Avon and Warwick.

 Leading coaching and walking tours, including trips round major sites of the Cotswolds (all the classics)

 Delivering ‘offbeat’ tours of less-visited but still fascinating places full of surprises